The Art History and Art Curatorship program researches and develops knowledge in the history art.

 - History and theory of art conservation

-Several courses taught on-site in New York, Florence and Central Australia provide intensive learning experiences and rare access to important collections.
-Additionally, strong relationships with leading cultural institutions locally, nationally, and internationally, enable us to offer unique research opportunities to students interested in continuing at graduate level.
+Learn about applying for our programs, including courses taught on-site in New York, Florence and Central Australia, that provide intensive learning experiences and rare access to important collections.

 - Masters of Art Curatorship

 - Master of Arts (Advanced Seminar and Shorter Thesis)